CharlieMcGoldrick/synaptic-surge/README.md

 </details>
 <details>
 <summary><h4>Competition</h4></summary>
-I have found a variety of sites that include information on Biohacking:

-[Biohackers Lab](https://www.biohackerslab.com/), [David Asprey](https://daveasprey.com/), [Biohacking Collective](https://biohackingcollective.com/), [Found My Fitness](https://www.foundmyfitness.com/), [Quantified Self](https://quantifiedself.com/), and [Ben Greenfield Life](https://bengreenfieldlife.com/).
+I have found a variety of sites that include information on Biohacking; [Biohackers Lab](https://www.biohackerslab.com/), [David Asprey](https://daveasprey.com/), [Biohacking Collective](https://biohackingcollective.com/), [Found My Fitness](https://www.foundmyfitness.com/), [Quantified Self](https://quantifiedself.com/), and [Ben Greenfield Life](https://bengreenfieldlife.com/).
 Many of them seem to revolve around a personality, which gives the information on the site more credibility.
 This would be difficult to compete with currently, however, with a successful, monetizable site I could hire scientific professionals to give *Synaptic Surge* more credence.
 When in comes to design the sites have several strengths and weaknesses:

 [Biohackers Lab](https://www.biohackerslab.com/)